DGP-LVM: Derivative Gaussian process latent variable models: Case study

-We fit DGP-LVMs with both our derivative SE and Matern 3/2 covariance functions to showcase the most smooth and the most rough of the common Matern class of covariance functions for which a derivative version exists.
-For this case study, we use the same weakly informative prior distributions as our simulation study for the GP marginal SD and error SD parameters.
-For $\rho$ we use a $\text{InvGamma}(5, 0.5)$ for the SE and $\text{InvGamma}(5, 14)$ for the Matern 3/2 as our GP length scale prior.
-We these $\rho$ priors, we attempt to account for the varying functional smoothness due to the choice of the covariance function.
+We fit DGP-LVMs with derivative SE and Matern 5/2 covariance functions.
+For this case study, We specify the priors for GP marginal SDs $\alpha \sim \text{Normal}^+(13.84, 3.46^2)$ and $\alpha' \sim \text{Normal}^+(1, 0.25^2)$.
+In case of error SDs we specify $\sigma \sim \text{Normal}^+(6.92, 3.46^2)$ and $\sigma' \sim \text{Normal}^+(0.5, 0.25^2)$.
+These choices were influenced by the large scaling factor $\lambda$ informed by the data, as the mean and standard deviations of $y$ are on average 13.84 times larger than those of $y'$ across the output dimensions.
+The prior for $\rho$ was specified as $\text{Normal}^+(0.4, 0.1^2)$ for the SE and $\text{Normal}^+(0.6, 0.1^2)$ for the Matern 5/2 as our GP length scale priors loosely based on the scale of the latent input $x$ (as suggested by the prior $\tilde{x}$).
+These priors were chosen to account for the varying functional smoothness induced by the choice of covariance function.
+The DGP-LVM with Matern 3/2 being the least functionally smooth choice of covariance function from the Matern family didn't converge reasonably with a sensible choice of $\rho$ prior for this specific data and is therefore not presented.

 As in any real-world latent variable estimation problem, we lack the ground truth to compare the estimated latent values against.
 Therefore, we study the deviation of the posterior estimates of pseudotime from the cell hours (our prior) by considering the difference or shift in values of the estimated pseudotime from the observed cell hours.
 The results are shown in Figure \ref{fig:case-study-output} with cell hours (prior) on the x-axis and shift (difference of pseudotime and cell hours) on the y-axis.
 Deviations from the $y=0$ line indicate that latent pseudotimes are different from their cell hours (prior) as a result of learning from gene expression data and velocities.
 For some cells, prior-posterior differences are up to 5\% of the total time scale.
-Further, we see that the posterior uncertainties (error bars in y-direction) are substantially smaller (considering the scale of the y-axis compared ot x-axis) than the corresponding prior uncertainties (error bars in x-direction), which also indicates that model learning has taken place.
+Further, we see that the posterior uncertainties (error bars in y-direction) are substantially smaller (considering the scale of the y-axis compared to x-axis) than the corresponding prior uncertainties (error bars in x-direction), which also indicates that model learning has taken place.
+Combined with our findings from the simulation study as strong evidence that DGP-LVM is able to learn and recover the true posterior estimates of the latent pseudotimes, these deviations from the prior are interpreted as model learning in the correct direction closer to the true latent ordering of the cells.